jtassia/You-Dont-Know-JS/es6 & beyond/ch3.md

 						// { value: 42, done: true }
 ```

 **Warning:** Do not put a `yield` statement inside the `finally` clause!
 It's valid and legal, but it's a really terrible idea.
 It acts in a sense as deferring the completion of the `return(..)` call you made, as any `yield ..` expressions in the `finally` clause are respected to pause and send messages; you don't immediately get a completed generator as expected.
-There's basically no good reason to opt-in to that crazy *bad part*, so avoid doing so!
+There's basically no good reason to opt in to that crazy *bad part*, so avoid doing so!

 In addition to the previous snippet showing how `return(..)` aborts the generator while still triggering the `finally` clause, it also demonstrates that a generator produces a whole new iterator each time it's called.
 In fact, you can use multiple iterators attached to the same generator concurrently: